Azure/azure-docs-sdk-java/docs-ref-autogen/overview/azure/storage.md

 ## Overview

+Use the Azure Storage client libraries to read and write objects and files from [Azure Blob storage](https://docs.microsoft.com/azure/storage/storage-java-how-to-use-blob-storage) and send and receive messages between cloud-connected applications with [Azure Queue storage](https://docs.microsoft.com/azure/storage/storage-java-how-to-use-queue-storage).
+The client libraries also provide interfaces for working with large structured data with [Azure Table storage](https://docs.microsoft.com/azure/storage/storage-java-how-to-use-table-storage) and mounted shared file systems with [Azure File storage](https://docs.microsoft.com/azure/storage/storage-java-how-to-use-file-storage).

-Read and write objects and send messages between your Java apps with the [Azure Storage](https://docs.microsoft.com/azure/storage/) client libraries.
-Create, update, and manage Azure Storage accounts from Java code with the management libraries.
+Create, update, and manage Azure Storage accounts and query and regenerate access keys from your Java code with the management libraries.

 ## Import the libraries